Financial Review: Sun Country Airlines (SNCY) & Its Rivals

 |2.46

-Sun Country Airlines currently has a consensus price target of $41.50, suggesting a potential upside of 73.86%.
-As a group, “Air transportation, scheduled” companies have a potential upside of 43.02%.
-Given Sun Country Airlines’ stronger consensus rating and higher probable upside, equities analysts plainly believe Sun Country Airlines is more favorable than its competitors.
+Sun Country Airlines presently has a consensus price target of $41.50, indicating a potential upside of 63.19%.
+As a group, “Air transportation, scheduled” companies have a potential upside of 38.82%.
+Given Sun Country Airlines’ stronger consensus rating and higher probable upside, research analysts plainly believe Sun Country Airlines is more favorable than its rivals.

 Summary

-Sun Country Airlines beats its competitors on 8 of the 12 factors compared.
+Sun Country Airlines beats its rivals on 8 of the 12 factors compared.

 Sun Country Airlines Holdings, Inc., an air carrier company, provides scheduled passenger service, air cargo service, charter air transportation, and related services in the United States, Latin America, and internationally.
 As of May 17, 2021, it operated a fleet of 43 aircraft, including 31 passenger and 12 cargo aircraft.
 The company was formerly known as SCA Acquisition Holdings, LLC and changed its name to Sun Country Airlines Holdings, Inc. in January 2020.
 Sun Country Airlines Holdings, Inc. was founded in 1983 and is headquartered in Minneapolis, Minnesota.